ColeyG/camouflage-game/README.md

 # Camouflage Game

 A little silly goblin-type experience.
-For a less technical explanation, visit the [Jape Zone page](https://www.google.ca/) for more information.
+For a less technical explanation, visit the [Jape Zone](https://www.google.ca/) for more information.

 ## Playing the Game